seek4science/seek-documentation/tech/other-distributions.md

 redirect_from: "/other-distributions.html"
 ---

+{% include callout.html type="important" content="This page is out-of-date.
+It may be most useful for macOS." %}

 Our main [Install Guide](install) is based upon the Ubuntu 18.04 (LTS) distribution and version.
 However, other than the distribution packages